009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 - wave ->read & write wav files
 - spacy -> natural language processing

+spaCy is a huge library with many function.
+Below we listed a few of these function as an overview.

 spaCy is a free, open-source library for advanced Natural Language Processing (NLP) in Python.